llm4eval/WSDM2025/challenge.md

 ### Section 1: Team information
 1. Team Name/ID
+2. Run ID
-2. Team Members
+3. Team Members
-3. Email
+4. Email

 ### Section 2: Submission of detailed information
 1. Which LLM did you use for the challenge?